shaolaizheyitao/MQTT/servers.md

 [ Yunba](http://yunba.io/) is a backend cloud platform that provides real-time message dispatch service to mobile applications and devices and uses MQTT as a transport protocol, The services include bi-directional push for Instant-Messaging; real-time analyzing; real-time online monitoring.

-## MqttWk

-[MqttWk](https://github.com/Wizzercn/MqttWk) is a Java MQTT broker based on NutzBoot + Netty + Redis + Kafka(Optional).The broker supports QoS 0, QoS 1 and QoS 2.It uses Netty for the protocol encoding and decoding part.Using NutzBoot to provide dependency injection and attribute configuration, using Redis to implement message caching and clustering, and using Kafka to implement message proxy.